shopware/shopware/src/Docs/_documentation-guidelines.md

 - Third party resources need a link to the official website (for example Twig.js or Vue.js' event system)
     - Do yourself a favor and just link the first occurrence
 - Headlines
+    - Avoid using `h1` headlines
-    - `h1` headline for the title of the guide including a little intro text giving the reader an entrance to the guide.
+    - `h2` headline for the title of the guide including a little intro text giving the reader an entrance to the guide.
 Make sure you're using exactly one `h1` headline in your document.
-    - `h2` headlines for each section in your guide including an intro text for the section
+    - `h3` headlines for each section in your guide including an intro text for the section
-    - `h3` headlines are fine, they don't need an intro text.
+    - `h4` headlines are fine, they don't need an intro text.
 Use them to structure your section
-    - Avoid `h4-h6` headlines.
+    - Avoid `h5-h6` headlines.
 If you're needing them, consider creating a dedicated guide for the topic you want to cover
 - Code snippets
     - Inside the code fences add a source code comment with the file name and type, so the reader can follow along and get a better understand where you are right now
     - Under the code snippet add a figure which describes what the reader looks at e.g. *Creating a component*